albertopereira/closer-project/docs/architecture.md

 ##

-The `BudgetTypes` table have the following definitions for its fields:
+The `BudgetTypes` table has the following definitions for its fields:

 | Table | Field | Definition |
 |:------|:------|:-----------|
 | BudgetTypes | name  | The name for the specific data (e.g.: expenses, revenues, etc) |

 ##
-The `Years` table have the following definitions for its fields:
+The `Years` table has the following definitions for its fields:

 | Table | Field | Definition |
 |:------|:------|:-----------|